pypa/get-pip/README.rst

 ---------------

-Everyone interacting in the get-pip project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the `PyPA Code of Conduct`_.
+Everyone interacting in the get-pip project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the `PSF Code of Conduct`_.

-.. _PyPA Code of Conduct: https://www.pypa.io/en/latest/code-of-conduct/
+..
+PSF Code of Conduct: https://www.pypa.io/en/latest/code-of-conduct/